OrganicGUARD for Urban Greening & Public Tree Projects

 Over time, leaves, organic debris, and soil naturally accumulate on top of the membrane, gradually forming a thin vegetative soil layer above it.
 This is a normal and expected part of the process in perennial and reforestation systems.

 Once OrganicGUARD reaches the end of its functional life, it does not fragment into microplastics.
-Instead, it undergoes a complete biological breakdown directly in the soil, through three natural stages:
+Instead, it undergoes progressive biological assimilation through natural soil microbial processes, occurring in three main stages:

 Hydrolysis